Home » For Communities » People in Contact with the Legal System

 Children by Choice believe that all people have the right to access reproductive health care and abortion care.
-If you are in contact with the legal system for example, in prison, on probation, or recently released, you still have the same rights to health care as anyone else.
+You may be in contact with the legal system if you are in prison, on probation, or recently released.
+It’s important to know you still have the same rights to health care as anyone else.

 This includes the right to: